-- 1. Craft Group-A craft group is composed of those positions for which an Organization has secured exclusive recognition at the national level. - 2.
-Seniority for career regular employees for preferred as-117 signments and for other purposes for application of the terms of the national agreement and supplements:
+- 1. Craft Group.
+A craft group is composed of those positions for which an Organization has secured exclusive recognition at the national level. - 2.
+Seniority for career regular employees for preferred assignments and for other purposes for application of the terms of the national agreement and supplements: - a.

-- a.
 This seniority determines the relative standing among career regular employees.
-It is computed from career appointment in a particular craft and level and continues to accrue so long as service is uninterrupted in the same craft and level in same post office, except as otherwise specifically provided. - b.
-Seniority (except mail handler craft, see 3.c. below) shall include employment in PFS-4 and PFS-5 assignments listed in paragraph 3.d. below. - c.
-Seniority for mail handler craft shall include all employment in PFS-3 and PFS-4 assignments listed in paragraph 3.d. below. - 3.
+It is computed from career appointment in a particular craft and level continues to accrue so long as service is uninterrupted in the same craft and level in same installation, except as otherwise specifically provided. - b.
+Seniority (except mail handler craft, see 3c below) shall include employment in PFS-5 and PFS-6 assignments listed in paragraph 3d below. - c.
+Seniority for mail handler craft shall include all employment in PFS-4 and PFS-5 assignments listed in paragraph 3d below. - 3.
 An employee may not bid on an assignment involving a change in level except for the following positions which are to be filled by the senior qualified bidder meeting the qualification standards established for that position from the appropriate craft(s) as herein indicated.
-Also, employees in assignments listed in d., below, may bid on PFS-4 positions within their respective crafts (except in mail handler craft-level PFS-3 positions). - a.
+Also employees in assignments listed in d, below, may bid on PFS-5 positions within their respective crafts (except in mail handler craft-level PFS-4 positions). - a.
 An employee obtaining one of the positions listed below may bid on another position in his craft and within the list. - b.
-An employee surplus from a level 5 assignment not listed in d., below, or from a higher level assignment, must bid and compete on a senior qualified basis to be assigned in one of the listed level 5 assignments.
-Paragraph F.4.c. gives him bidding seniority, for return to the craft from which promoted, credit for his continuous career service in the same post office in PFS-4 and higher levels.
-This rule also applies to a surplus employee who bids for return to level 4 in the craft from which promoted. - c.
-In the mail handler craft, the seniority rules in section D apply to permit PFS-3 mail handlers to bid for the listed PFS-4 positions; to permit mail handler craft employees in the listed PFS-4 politions to bid for PFS-3 positions in the mail handler craft and in the same level.
-Successful bidders retain teniority upon change in salary level.
+An employee surplus from a level 6 assignment not listed in d, below, or from a higher level assignment, must bid and compete on a senior qualified basis to be assigned in one of the listed level 6 assignments.
+Paragraph F4c gives him bidding seniority, for return to the craft from which promoted, credit for his continuous career service in the same installation in PFS-5 and higher levels.
+This rule also applies to a surplus employee who bids for return to level 5 in the craft from which promoted.

+c.
+In the mail handler craft, the seniority rules in section D apply to permit PFS-4 mail handlers to bid for the listed PFS-5 positions; to permit mail handler craft employees in the listed PFS-5 positions to bid for PFS-4 positions in the mail handler craft and in the same level.
+Successful bidders retain seniority upon change in salary level.